TheRolfFR/firestorm-db/README.md

 $STORAGE_LOCATION = dirname($_SERVER['SCRIPT_FILENAME']) . '/uploads/';
 ```

-You can use the wrapper functions in order to upload, get and delete a file.
-If the folder is accessible from server url, you can directly type its address.

-## File rights

-The PHP scripts create folders and files, so the script will fail if the PHP user doesn't have write permissions.
+Additionally, since the PHP scripts create folders and files, the script will fail if the PHP user doesn't have write permissions.
-You can give rights to a folder with the following command:
+You can give Firestorm rights to a folder with the following command:

 ```sh
 sudo chown -R www-data "/path/to/uploads/"
 ```

+From there, you can use the functions in `firestorm.files` (detailed below) from the JavaScript wrapper.
+If your upload folder is accessible from a server URL, you can directly use its address to retrieve the file.

 ## Upload a file

-In order to upload a file, you have to give the function a `FormData` object.
-This class is generated from forms and is [native in modern browsers](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) but in Node.js can be imported with the [form-data package](https://www.npmjs.com/package/form-data).
+`firestorm.files.upload` uses a `FormData` object to represent an uploaded file.
+This class is generated from forms and is [native in modern browsers](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData), and with Node.js can be installed with the [form-data](https://www.npmjs.com/package/form-data) package.

-The uploaded file content can be a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), a [Buffer](https://nodejs.org/api/buffer.html) or an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
+The uploaded file content can be a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), a [Buffer](https://nodejs.org/api/buffer.html), or an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

 There is additionally an overwrite option in order to avoid mistakes.